lieblius/dd-assistant-api/README.md

 <p align="center"><img src="https://i.imgur.com/9rTx9OH.png" width=300/></p>

-This repo contains API used in a project for an embedded security class where the objective was to create an embedded voice assistant with various defense mechanisms against attacks; specifically [this one](https://lightcommands.com/).
+This repo contains an API used in a project for an embedded security class where the objective was to create an embedded voice assistant with various defense mechanisms against attacks; specifically [this one](https://lightcommands.com/).
 Our idea was a voice assistant for ordering food on DoorDash.
+This code pertains to the cloud server object in the figure above.
 Below is the relevant excerpt from our [report](report.pdf).

 ## Implementation Details